Mile-a-minute Vine Biological Control Project

 The Connecticut mile-a-minute biological control project began in 2009.
 Scientists from the University of Connecticut (Donna Ellis, Logan Senack) and The Connecticut Agricultural Experiment Station (Carole Cheah, Todd Mervosh) have introduced approximately 18,000 biological control agents in 10 Connecticut towns for control of this invasive vine.
 These biological control agents are beneficial weevils (Rhinoncomimus latipes) that are very host-specific and only feed on mile-a-minute.
 The weevils are establishing at each release site and over time will provide a sustainable solution to reduce mile-a-minute populations in the state.

-View a MAM Biological Control Poster by Carole Cheah (CAES).
+View a MAM Biological Control Poster by Carole Cheah (CAES) and Donna Ellis (UConn).

 Use the online reporting form: